cryobry/installjrmc/README.md

     Enable and start a mediaserver systemd service (requires an existing X server) jriver-mediacenter
-    Enable and start a mediacenter systemd service (requires an existing X server) jriver-x11vnc-mediacenter
+    Enable and start a mediacenter systemd service (requires an existing X server) jriver-x11vnc
-    Enable and start x11vnc for the local desktop (requires an existing X server) --vncpass PASSWORD
+    Enable and start x11vnc for the local desktop (requires an existing X server) --vncpass and --display are also valid options (see below) jriver-xvnc-mediacenter
+    Enable and start a new Xvnc session running JRiver Media Center --vncpass PASSWORD
         Set vnc password for x11vnc/Xvnc access.
 If no password is set, the script will either use existing password stored in ~/.vnc/jrmc_passwd or use no password --display DISPLAY
-        Display to start x11vnc/Xvnc (Default: The current display (x11vnc) or the current display incremented by 1 (Xvnc)) jriver-xvnc-mediacenter
+        Display to start x11vnc/Xvnc (Default: The current display (x11vnc) or the current display incremented by 1 (Xvnc)) jriver-createrepo
-    Enable and start an Xvnc session running JRiver Media Center --vncpass and --display are also valid options (see above) jriver-createrepo
     Install hourly service to build latest MC RPM and run createrepo
 ```

+It is possible to install multiple services at one time using additional `--service` arguments: `installJRMC --install-repo --service jriver-x11vnc --service jriver-mediacenter`

-##### `jriver-x11vnc-mediaserver` versus `jriver-xvnc-mediacenter`
+##### `jriver-x11vnc` versus `jriver-xvnc-mediacenter`
-`x11vnc` shares your existing X display via vnc and starts a minimized JRiver Media Center service.
-Conversely, `xvnc` creates a new VNC display and starts a JRiver Media Center service in the foreground.
+[jriver-x11vnc](http://www.karlrunge.com/x11vnc/) shares your existing X display via VNC and can be combined with additional services to start Media Center or Media Server.
+Conversely, [xvnc](https://tigervnc.org/doc/Xvnc.html) creates a new Xvnc display and starts a JRiver Media Center service in the foreground of the new VNC display.
 The requisite firewall rules will also be added to the system firewall to enable remote access.

 **Note**: If `jriver-xvnc-mediacenter` finds an existing display it will attempt to increment the display number by 1.
 This should work fine in 99% of cases, but if you have multiple running X servers on your host machine you should use the `--display` option to specify a free display.